bentoml/BentoML/docs/source/concepts/bento.rst

 BentoML allows the placement of the Service definition and ``bentofile.yaml`` anywhere in the project directory.
 In such scenarios, specify the ``build_ctx`` and ``bentofile`` arguments when running the ``bentoml build`` command.

 * ``build_ctx``: The build context represents the working directory of your Python project.
-It's the location where the Python interpreter starts, ensuring the correct import of local Python modules.
+It will be prepended to the PYTHONPATH during build process, ensuring the correct import of local Python modules.
 By default, it's set to the current directory where the ``bentoml build`` command is executed.
 * ``bentofile``: A YAML configuration file that specifies the :ref:`concepts/bento:Bento build options`.
 It defaults to the ``bentofile.yaml`` file in the build context.